bbc/gel/src/components/promos.md

 ## Expected markup

-Promos are normally shown as a collection, so a set of promos must be marked up as an unordered list, with each promo maqrked as a list item (`<li>`).
+Promos are normally shown as a collection, so a set of promos must be marked up as an unordered list, with each promo marked as a list item (`<li>`).
 This communicates to assistive technologies that the items are part of a related set.
 It also enables the list navigation mechanism in screen reader software[^3].

 ```html
 <ul>